 Forklifts are an essential tool in workplaces these days.
 They help workers move more materials in less time.
-However, when workers who operate forklifts feel a pressure for time, safety might become secondary, which can result in a costly mistake.
+However, when workers who operate forklifts feel pressured for time, safety might become secondary, which can result in a costly mistake.
 Workplaces can stay on top of forklift safety through continuous training and education, and making sure communication is clear and efficient.

 Drive Down Hazards

 According to reports by OSHA and the Bureau of Labor and Statistics, each year, there are about 34,900 forklift accidents that result in serious injury or death.
-The primary causes of those casualties include vehicle tip-over, crushed by vehicle, struck, or run over by forklift, struck by material, or falls from the fork platform.
+The primary causes of those casualties include vehicle tip-over, crushed by a vehicle, struck, or run over by a forklift, struck by material, or falls from the fork platform.
 In most of those incidents, there is one safety feature that was neglected: seat belts.

 “The least favorite topic of operators is seat-belt usage,” said Kyle Thill, vice president of operations at Toyota-Lift of Minnesota.
 “When a truck tips, the seat belt keeps the operator in his seat helping him/her avoid what is called the flyswatter affect.
 Without a seat belt, they often try to jump from the truck and are generally caught between the overhead guard and the ground.”